Iran executes second prisoner amid nationwide protests challenging theocracy

 Majidreza Rahnavard was convicted for allegedly stabbing two security force members to death and injuring four others last month in northeast city Mashhad, Iran’s state news agency reported.

-Rahnavard, who was executed on early Monday and was among six other people on trial facing charges against crimes carrying the death penalty, was sentenced in a sham trial, human right activists have said.
+Rahnavard, who was executed early Monday and was among six other people on trial facing charges against crimes carrying the death penalty, was sentenced in a sham trial, human right activists have said.

+According to footage on the state media, a man has been seen chasing another around a street corner and standing over him before stabbing the person.
+The assailant has been alleged to be Rahnavard, the state TV claimed.

+The dead person was identified as a “student” Basij — known as paramilitary volunteers under the Khamenei regime’s revolutionary guard, reported Mizan.

 According to claims by Iran’s state media, the wrestler had confessed to the charges.
 But opposition sources have said that he was not given access to a lawyer and was tortured, reported The Jerusalem Post.